MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-This example checks the end of the line:
+This example checks the end of the line sequence text:

 ```
 EOL()
 ```

-And returns the following:
+And returns the following strings:

 - Windows: **\r\n**
 - Mac or Linux: **\n**